Now, you hear that some people are naturally more sensitive than others.

 Liberation and the role of labels

 You may well be uneasy contemplating the label of sensitivity.
-The word can sound weak if not negative and aren’t we more than labels and boxes people try to put us in anyway?
+The word can sound weak if not negative and aren’t we more than labels and boxes people try to put us into anyway?

 Similarly, when the clothing ‘verdicts’ came, on my course back then, people needed to process their reactions.
 Like wishing to be the style a friend was, instead.
 Or hoping to be the style that was in vogue just then.
-Looking around the group, I felt lucky: I was just intrigued about the support.
+Looking around the group, I felt lucky that my reaction was just a feeling of intrigue: how the new insights could support me.

 The wise woman who taught us suggested that we explore the difference between being limited by a label and the liberation that comes from understanding and choosing what works for the individual you.

-She was right.
-It took compassion and encouragement but time proved that it was well worth to learn what I was about!
+It took compassion and encouragement but time proved that it was well worth it to learn what I was about!

 What is your type of sensitivity?